ibm-cloud-docs/pattern-openshift-vpc-mz-resiliency/reference-architecture-pattern-ROKS-resiliency.md

-# OpenShift on VPC
+# OpenShift on VPC Architecture
 {: #openshift-on-vpc}
 {: toc-content-type="reference-architecture"}
 {: toc-version="1.0"}

-# Solution Architecture

 -   ROKS is deployed on VPC Servers across three availability zones within a region.
 -   Compatible/recommended nodes (that are currently available for ROKS on IBM Cloud – Virtual Servers Instances Shared) are used for worker nodes to run stateful application in production environment.